Ayyash Al-Haj: Mohammed Al-Ayyash

-Politician, a writer and a symbol of sovereignty and leadership in Deir Ezzor, born in Deir Ez-Zor in 1894, early engaged in the political activity, where he founded the national movement against French colonialism and demanded the independence of Syria with some of his friends such as Sheikh Mohammed Said Al-Arafi and Thabit Azzawi.
-He was in constant contact with patriots and revolutionaries in all Syrian cities such as Dr. Abdul Rahman Shahbandar, who agreed with him to start armed operations in Deir Ezzor city coinciding with the start of the Great Syrian Revolution in Jabal al-Arab and Ghouta of Damascus.
-He founded a revolutionary group in Deir ez-Zor governorate that carried out several armed operations against the French forces, the most prominent of which was the epic battle of Ain Albu Juma.
+A prominent politician, writer, and symbol of sovereignty and leadership in Deir Ezzor, he was born in the city in 1894.
+He became involved in political activity at an early age, helping to establish the national movement against French colonial rule and advocating for Syria's independence alongside figures such as Sheikh Mohammed Said Al-Arafi and Thabit Azzawi.

+He maintained continuous communication with nationalists and revolutionaries across Syria, including Dr. Abdul Rahman Shahbandar, with whom he coordinated to launch armed operations in Deir Ezzor in parallel with the outbreak of the Great Syrian Revolt in Jabal al-Arab and the Ghouta of Damascus.
+He went on to form a revolutionary group in the Deir ez-Zor region that carried out several military operations against the French forces, the most notable of which was the heroic Battle of Ain Albu Juma.

-Sentenced by the French in 1925 to 20 years imprisonment where he was imprisoned on the island of Arwad, was released after the issuance of the French amnesty in 1937, and died in Deir Ezzor in 1944.
+He was sentenced by the French in 1925 to twenty years in prison and was incarcerated on Arwad Island.
+He was released following the French amnesty issued in 1937 and later passed away in Deir Ezzor in 1944.

 Mahmoud Al-Ayyash (Abu Stita)

-He was born in Deir Ezzor in 1898 and was known for his dignity and manhood; the people of Deir Ezzor called him "Abu Stita," Formed a revolutionary group with some of his companions, carried out many military operations against the French forces, most notably the epic battle of Ain Albu Juma, or what modern writers call "Denshway Euphrates."
+He was born in Deir Ezzor in 1898 and was widely respected for his dignity and courage.
+The people of Deir Ezzor nicknamed him "Abu Stita."
+He formed a revolutionary group with several of his comrades and carried out numerous military operations against the French forces, the most notable being the epic Battle of Ain Albu Juma referred to by modern historians as the "Denshway of the Euphrates.”

-He was an example of sacrifice, recorded great tournaments in the national struggle record to raise the national flag high, On 5 September 1925, Mahmud Al-Ayyash was executed along with 12 revolutionaries, The execution by the French military court was carried out by firing squad in northern Aleppo.
+A model of sacrifice, he left a distinguished legacy of heroism in the national struggle, raising the banner of freedom high.
+On 5 September 1925, Mahmoud Al-Ayyash was executed along with twelve fellow revolutionaries.
+The French military court carried out the execution by firing squad in northern Aleppo.

 Ahmed Al-Ayyash

-Patriot, Ahmed was characterized by a strong personality, generosity and magnanimity; he was elected president of the Workers Union in 1932 following the "Al Meera" incident, where he led a group of men, broke locks, and opened grain stores for people, that were monopolized by France, he was leading demonstrations against the French and was imprisoned more than once for his nationalist positions.
+A true patriot, Ahmed was known for his strong character, generosity, and sense of honor.
+He was elected president of the Workers’ Union in 1932 after the "Al Meera" incident, during which he led a group of men to break the locks and open grain warehouses that had been monopolized by the French, ensuring the supplies reached the people.
+He also led demonstrations against the French authorities and was imprisoned several times for his nationalistic stance.